 Front view of numbers 22 - 23 Leinster Terrace.

 With the beginning of the first tube line running from Paddington to Farringdon, demand grew for more tube lines within the area.
-Property was purchased and then demolished to make way for these new lines.
+The property was purchased and then demolished to make way for these new lines.
 To help keep house prices high in the rather posh area of Leinster Terrace Bayswater, a reconstruction looking like terraced houses from the front and more like a film set at the rear was built.
-How many passers by ever notice this false property?
+How many passersby ever notice this false property?

 The Rear View

 This rear view photo shows the hidden side of the previous shot.
 Although unlike the front there is no desire to hide the ugly gap between the houses.
 Just like a film set complete with iron scaffolding.

 The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
 Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.